stephenfrank/Taxonomy/README.md

 ### Overview

 The Taxonomy Module is a navigation/breadcrumb building tool for 'page' sections of your site.
-The module uses nested sets to control hierarchy and utilises the MPTtree library from the CodeIgniter community.

 Taxonomy lets you build navigation trees to unlimited depths which comprise of any of the following types of links: